What Size AC Unit Do I Need?

 Purchasing an AC system that’s too large for your home can cause the unit to constantly turn on and off.
 The unit will turn on, quickly lower the indoor temperature, and shut down.
 Repeating that cycle many times throughout the day causes advanced wear and tear on your AC.

-Step 1: Air conditioner types that best fit your home
+Step 1: Find the air conditioner type that best fits your home

 There are three primary types of air conditioners, all which cool in a very similar way.
 Your home likely has one of the following systems: ductless AC, packaged air conditioner, or split-system air conditioner.